ackgz0/bigScout/README.md

 python app.py
 ```

-9. Access the Application
-Open your browser and go to:
+9. Open your browser and go to:
 ```bash
 http://localhost:5000
 ```